 - Tempura batter – 45 seconds

 Overall, most manufacturers purchase dry, pre-mixed batters from an ingredient supplier and store them in a dry area to eliminate moisture absorption.

 Creating an even layer of the batter is essential and easy to achieve when coating chicken nuggets as they are usually uniform in size and shape.
 Adhesion and cohesion batters are pumped from a container or directly from the mixer into a trough which overflows and cascades, coating the product from the top.
 You can imagine a fountain of batter cascading down over the nuggets.
 Later, the product is dipped into a tub-like cavity and coated from underneath.

 Breading is the process done after the batter application and is used to create a unique appearance and texture as well as increase the volume and weight of the product.
 There are four main types of breading:

 - Flour is the simplest form and is commonly used for a full-fry product.

 - Home-style or American bread crumbs give the chicken nugget a distinct crust and create a medium to high brown color during the frying operation.

-- Traditional/cracker type crumbs are usually white or colored bread crumbs and, because they are inexpensive, are considered by some to be a commodity item.
+- Traditional/cracker-type crumbs are usually white or colored bread crumbs and, because they are inexpensive, are considered by some to be commodity items.
 This crumb can be used for full-fry or heated chicken nuggets.

 - Japanese-style crumbs, sometimes called “Panko,” are more of a specialty crumb.
 They normally require special equipment and are the most expensive crumb to use.
 Unless your product can justify the additional cost, they will not be used in most chicken nugget breading.